FWasik/Parts-Warehouse-App/README.md

 1. The base category cannot be assigned to an existing category (a problem with the "looping" of categories in the tree and difficulties in deletion.)
 2. A category cannot be its parent
-3. I assumed that in the location field (dictionary), the keys are the names of the locations, and the values represent the number of parts in each location. in each location.
+3. I assumed that in the location field (dictionary), the keys are the names of the locations, and the values represent the number of parts in each location.
 Therefore, the sum of the values from the locations must be equal to the quantity.
 4. When a category is updated, it is also updated in other categories and parts (just like a name update).
 5. All children are also removed when deleting a specific category. (all down the category tree)
 6. Unique names for categories